onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

 As stated in :need:`R-37028` and :need:`R-13196`, a VNF **MUST** be composed of one Base Module and *MAY** be composed of zero to many Incremental Modules.

+As stated in :need:`R-20974`, at orchestration time, the VNF's Base Module **MUST** be deployed first, prior to any incremental modules.

 ONAP also supports the concept of an optional, independently deployed Cinder volume via a separate Heat Orchestration Templates, referred to